 As students of the Bible, we are all familiar with some of the details of the Noachian Flood recorded in Genesis 6-8.
 We remember the prelude to the Flood in which God describes the reasons why He considered it necessary to send it.
-We remember that it took Noah 120 years to build the ark.
+We recall that it took Noah 120 years to build the ark.
 He loaded it with animals God sent to him, and then he and his family—eight people—stepped aboard and God shut them in.
-The rains soon fell and the great underground water reservoirs exploded, and every life on earth, except for those eight humans and their cargo of animals, perished.
+The rains soon fell, and the great underground water reservoirs exploded, and every life on earth, except for those eight humans and their cargo of animals, perished.

 The Flood is a stunning, mind-boggling event to contemplate.
-Considering the enormity of the earth, and understanding that during 1,600 years of good weather and long life, man, beast and vegetation proliferated in prodigious amounts, the number of lives that perished and the devastation of the earth must have been tremendous.
+Considering the enormity of the earth, and understanding that during 1,600 years of good weather and long life, man, beast, and vegetation proliferated in prodigious amounts, the number of lives that perished and the devastation of the earth must have been tremendous.
 He promises never to destroy the earth again by water, setting the rainbow as a sign of this promise between Him and every living creature (Genesis 9:12-14).

 Although God has been true to His promise—and will remain true—the Bible is not done with floods.
 For Jesus states:

 But of that day and hour no one knows, no, not even the angels of heaven, but My Father only.
 But as the days of Noah were, so also will the coming of the Son of Man be.
 For as in the days before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, and did not know until the flood came and took them all away, so also will the coming of the Son of Man be.
 (Matthew 24:36-39)